maiamcc/contrasite/_posts/2019-01-21-words-dont-help-beginners.markdown

 Namely: almost universally, _prompting me with the name of a figure was useless_.
 And that's me, an experienced dancer.
 Given a moment to think, I know exactly what you mean when you say "turn over your right shoulder"; however, in the thick of the dance, that moment is a moment too many.

 If you're an experienced contradancer, you probably respond automatically to move names at this point.
-When someone calls a "ladies’ chain", you probably stick out your right hand without a second thought.
+When someone calls a "ladies' chain", you probably stick out your right hand without a second thought.
 However, a newer dancer, even if they intellectually know what a "ladies' chain" is, doesn't have that automatic response; they're still translating move names to actions in their head, and in the middle of a dance, that translation is just not fast enough yet.

 So how to help that poor new dancer who doesn't know what move is coming next, if you can't just tell them "chain across"?
 You can use simpler words that are more descriptive than jargony--for instance, "right hand" or "that way!" accompanied by frantic pointing.